Hamuko/cum/README.md

 You can install cum on your system by executing `python setup.py install`.
 You can also execute the `cum.py` file directly, but it's not nearly as nice to use as the installed version.

+Users of Arch Linux can install stable versions [from the AUR](https://aur.archlinux.org/packages/cum/).

 ## Usage

 To print out a list of available commands, use `cum --help`.
 For help with a particular command, use `cum COMMAND --help`.